Dr Suparna De

 Parallel Computing: module lead.

-Computer Networks: module tutor.
+Computer Networks: module lead.

 Professional Project (BSc final year project) and MSc dissertation: academic supervisor